bobbyowolabi/rowolabi.github.io/_drafts/sound-basics-part-2-properties-of-sound.md

 ---
-title: Sound Basics Part X - Protperties of Sound
+title: Sound Basics Part 2 - Protperties of Sound
 description:
 comments: true
 published: false
 ---

+## Amplitudes
+"In part 1, we established that sound is a disturbance of air molecules, or rather pressure.
+A way to think about sound is as a sequence of time varying pressures" (music-and-computers)

+## Frequency
+We often describe sounds as being high (Flute) or low (Tuba).
+Does the pattern of varying amplitudes repeat?
+If so, we are in the realm of frequency.
+Frequency is how quickly does the pattern of varying pressures repeat?  (music-and-computers)

 ## Sine Waves
 How can we describe the motion of a sound wave using precise language?
 This is where math and the sine wave comes in.
 For ease let’s look at the movement of an individual molecule.
 When a molecule is not moving (at rest) it has an initial pressure of 0, also known as equilibrium [music-and-computers].
 When it moves, it will go forward a certain distance, return back to equilibrium and go in the opposite direction a certain distance .
 Essentially the traveled distance of the molecule is zero since the two movements cancel each other out.
 This back and forth movement is called oscillation (Describe what an oscilloscope is).

 A great illustration of this movement can be seen in the same Khan Academy video:
 <iframe width="560" height="315" src="https://www.youtube.com/embed/-_xZZt99MzY?start=22&end=40" frameborder="0" allowfullscreen></iframe>

 If you measure the distance the molecule travels from equilibrium (forward being a positive value and backwards being a negative value) and plot it over time on a graph, you get the form of a sinewave.
 The form of this graph is called the waveform [wiki-waveform].
 It turns out the sine function serves as a good foundational model for technically and formally representing the movement of a soundwave.